This section describes the Monitoring and Support Services Advisors.

 This advisor is responsible for the following:

 Provides the data for the graphs on the MEM Service Manager page.
-To display these graphs, select the MEM Service Manager item in the Asset Selector for your MySQL Enterprise Service Manager in the All Timeseries Graphs page.
+To display these graphs, set the target selectors to Global Summaries, select MEM Service Manager from the All Targets menu, and select Timeseries Graphs from the Metrics menu.

 Checks the timestamps of data collected by the agent to ensure the time of the monitored server is not set to a future time or date.
 Any data collected, with a timestamp of more than 5 minutes in the future, relative to the MySQL Enterprise Service Manager's system clock, is discarded and a critical event is generated.
 The critical event contains information on the assets whose time is incorrectly defined.Important